youwen5/web/routes/+privacy.typ

 We do not collect your data, except for web vitals and analytics provided by
 #link("https://www.simpleanalytics.com/")[Simple Analytics].
 Only minimal and
 anonymous data about your visit is recorded.
+In particular, no cookies are left on your device, and we are fully compliant with #smallcaps[gdpr].

 We do not respect the #link("https://en.wikipedia.org/wiki/Do_Not_Track")[Do Not Track] signal, and frankly you shouldn't be using it anyways because it